twilight-project/forkscanner/README.md

 - `get_tips`: params { active_only: bool }
   Fetch the list of current chaintips, if active_only is set it will be only the active tips.

+- `get_nodes`: params None
+  Fetch the list of current nodes the forkscanner is monitoring.

 - `add_node`: params { name: string, rpc_host: string, rpc_port: int, mirror_rpc_port: int, user: string, pass: string }
   Add a node to forkscanner's list of nodes to query.